huit/ec2-devops-deploy-poc/README.md

 Requirements
 ------------

-The basic requirement is a UNIX/Linux command line and various client tools.
-IN particular:
+The basic requirement is a UNIX/Linux (Mac OS X is UNIX underneath) command line and various client tools.
+In particular:

 - A basic Linux/UNIX command environment, including BASH, awk, grep, etc.
 - Install the EC2 command line utilities